William H. Murray: Indian Territory

-On March 28, 1898, Murray moved to Tishomingo, the capital of the Chickasaw Nation in the Indian Territory (now eastern Oklahoma), where he quickly became a political and legal advisor to Douglas H. Johnston, the Governor of the Chickasaw Nation.
+On March 28, 1898, Murray moved to Tishomingo, the capital of the Chickasaw Nation in the Indian Territory (now eastern Oklahoma), where he quickly became a political and legal advisor to Douglas H. Johnston, the governor of the Chickasaw Nation.
 After he married Johnston's niece Mary Alice Hearrell Murray on July 19, 1899, he was allowed to practice in Chickasaw courts and started a law practice with Chickasaw Senator M. V. Cheadle.
 The couple had five children, including Johnston Murray.

-He acquired his nickname "Alfalfa" around 1902 while working as a political operative for Palmer S. Moseley, gubernatorial candidate for the Oklahoma Territory.
+He acquired his nickname "Alfalfa" around 1902, while working as a political operative for Palmer S. Moseley, gubernatorial candidate for the Oklahoma Territory.
 Murray frequently toured to give talks to local farmers about politics and farming.
-He often referred to a large tract of alfalfa which he cultivated.
+He often referred to a large tract of alfalfa that he cultivated.
 Arthur Sinclair, who heard one of his speeches, reported to the editor of the Tishomingo Capital-Democrat that he had just seen "Alfalfa Bill" deliver one of his finest speeches.
 The name stuck with Murray for the rest of his life.

 Sequoyah and Oklahoma constitutional conventions

-In 1905, tribal governments in Indian Territory organized a convention to create a constitution for the proposed State of Sequoyah.
+In 1905, tribal governments in Indian Territory] organized a convention to create a constitution for the proposed State of Sequoyah.
 Governor Johnston appointed Murray to represent the Chickasaw at the convention in Muskogee.
-55 delegates convened for the constitutional convention, with 40 Native American delegates, 14 white delegates, and one Black delegate.
+Of the 55 delegates convened for the constitutional convention, 40 were Native American, 14 were white, and one was black.
 The delegates drafted a constitution, which in a referendum was overwhelmingly approved by a 56,279 to 9,073 vote, although half of the qualified voters did not participate in the election.
 The Sequoyah Constitution produced by the convention was 35,000 words with 18 articles heavily influenced by the Progressive Era.

 Trying to avoid two new states that might be dominated by Democrats, Republican President Theodore Roosevelt opposed separate statehood for Sequoyah and Oklahoma.
-Roosevelt insisted that the Indian and Oklahoma territories had to be admitted as one state – Oklahoma.In response to Congress's passage of the Enabling Act in 1906, the people of the two territories held a joint convention.
+Roosevelt insisted that the Indian and Oklahoma territories had to be admitted as one state – Oklahoma.
+In response to Congress's passage of the Enabling Act in 1906, the people of the two territories held a joint convention.

 Chickasaw Governor Johnson encouraged Murray to campaign for the new Oklahoma Constitutional Convention and he defeated C. A. Skeen in the Democratic primary to be a delegate for District 104, which included Tishomingo.
-In the general election, he received 1,309 votes to the Republican candidate Martin Cheadle's 748 votes and the Socialist candidates James D. French's 113 votes.
-Of the 112 delegates elected, 99 were Democrats, 12 were Republicans and one was elected as and independent.
-55 each were from Indian Territory and Oklahoma Territory with the Osage Nation electing the final two.
+In the general election, he received 1,309 votes to the Republican candidate Martin Cheadle's 748 votes and the Socialist candidate James D. French's 113 votes.
+Of the 112 delegates elected, 99 were Democrats, 12 were Republicans, and one was elected as an independent; 55 each were from Indian Territory and Oklahoma Territory, with the Osage Nation electing the final two.

 At the convention in Guthrie, Murray worked closely with Robert L. Williams and again with Charles N. Haskell.